rstoyanchev/spring-sockjs-protocol-webapp/README.md

 ### Jetty 9

-Download and use the latest Jetty (e.g. 9.0.2.v20130417).
-It does not support JSR-356 yet but that's not an issue, since we're using the Jetty 9 native WebSocket API.
+The latest Jetty (currently 9.0.3.v20130506) does not yet support JSR-356.
+However, it does provide a native WebSocket API that can be used istead.

 If using Java-based Servlet configuration instead of web.xml, add the following options to Jetty's start.ini: